-We know there are times when Executive summaries need to be slightly longer, for example in an omnibus-type paper, in which a number of separate, but related issues are discussed and decisions recommended.
+We know there are times when Executive summaries need to be slightly longer.
+For example, in an omnibus-type paper, like those associated with long term plans or rates setting, in which many separate, but related, issues are discussed and decisions recommended.
 Use subheadings to make it clearer, just as you would within a paper.
 Make sure they help tell the story, and break up the text into manageable chunks.

-Test your Executive summary by trying it as a presentation or an elevator pitch
+Test your Executive Summary by trying it as a presentation or an elevator pitch

-Essentially the Executive summary should do the same job as an oral introduction to the paper that officials or Ministers are often asked to give at a Minister's meeting or at a Cabinet Committee.
+Essentially the Executive Summary should do the same job as an oral introduction to the paper that Chairs of Council subcommittees or officers may give, before formal discussion of a paper starts.

-Doing this is about boiling down the issues, and clearly identifying what is required of decision makers.
+Doing this is about condensing the issues, and clearly identifying what is required of decision makers.

-Trying this out with a colleague is a good way of testing whether your Executive summary does the job.
+Trying this out with a colleague is a good way of testing whether your Executive Summary does the job.

 Don't shy away from including carefully chosen data or metrics.
-These can strengthen the particular arguments and improve the impact of an Executive summary by capturing the Minister's attention.
+These can strengthen the particular arguments and improve the impact of an Executive Summary by capturing the Councillors' attention.
 They can often be the points that are remembered and quoted to support any decision later.

-Make the Executive summary a particular focus of peer review
+Make the Executive Summary a focus of peer review

-Peer review should give significant focus to the Executive summary for all the reasons outlined above.
-An extra hour spent on the Executive summary can make an enormous difference to its impact.
+Peer review should give significant focus to the Executive Summary for all the reasons outlined above.
+An extra hour spent on the Executive Summary can make an enormous difference to its impact.

-Try having a different peer reviewer look at the Executive summary once the paper is complete to ensure it stands alone and meets the needs of a time-pressured decision-maker.
+Try having a different peer reviewer look at the Executive Summary once the paper is complete to ensure it stands alone and meets the needs of a time-pressured decision-maker.